Serialcomms/COM-Port-Enumeration-VBA/Ribbon/HowTo.md

 <details><summary>Combo Box and Formula Testing</summary>
 <p>

+Open the document in Excel and check that no error messages appear on startup.

 Select the COM Port tab and check that a combo box with a label above it are present

 Enter the formula `=Read_Ribbon_Combo()` in any cell to begin